bresilla/project_2_robond/README.md

 | **6** |   -pi/2    |   0    |   0   |    q6    |
 | **7** |     0      |   0    | 0.303 |    0     |

-worth noting that from DH-parameters, one can make the scratch of robot arm, following rules:
+worth noting that from DH-parameters, one can make the sketch of robot arm, following rules:

 ![alt text][image14]

 ![alt text][image19]

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

-So, for forward kinematics, i used the homogeneous matrix:

 So, forward kinematics is a chain rotation + displacement = transformation of space from base of arm to end effector.
 And as a chain it can be a product of each and every those transforms: